benjamindkilleen/artifice/log.md

 * Another issue: perhaps we shouldn't be creating the complete dataset?
 Or rather, it seems like the oracle will have to take the complete dataset and only show artifice a small part of it.

+## November 5, 2018
+As of now, I've completed the initial work on experiment.py, a tool for creating semantic segmentation datasets with POV-Ray.
+The next step is to create the core ML functionality for training and architecture.
+This requires some level of generality, allowing for an active learning metric to replace the random selection default.
+As discussed, the implementations of [tf_unet](https://github.com/jakeret/tf_unet) are a good place to start.

+Initially, of course, simple semantic segmentation is a good place to start.
+Eventually, though, we want to incorporate the desired targets into the annotation.
+This may involve "distance to object center" as a good localization metric (even if an actual center isn't well defined, can be an average).
+This is good for localizing any number of objects, potentially.

+There's also the graph partitioning method (to read).

+## November 6, 2018

+### Notes on Deep Watershed Transform
+* Deep network learns an intermediate task: direction of descent of watershed energy.
+* Takes a semantic segmentation as input.
+Can use any algorithm for this initial semantic segmentation.
+Input 0s all the pixels in the background class, then feeds in the remaining RGB image.